– Roger Caras

 • Treats: Ten percent of calories or less.

-• Sun: Two easy ten-minute walks.
+• Sunday: Two easy ten-minute walks.

-Dieting can make dogs hungrier.
+Dieting can make some dogs seem hungrier.
 Split meals into three servings if needed.
-Add warm water to kibble to increase volume.
-Green beans and pumpkin add bulk without extra calories.
-Puzzle bowls also slow eating and increase satisfaction.
+Add warm water to kibble.

-When to change food
+When to Change Food

-Some dogs plateau despite accurate portions.
-If this happens, consider a veterinary weight-loss formula.
 These diets often increase protein and adjust fiber.
 They are designed to reduce hunger while preserving lean muscle mass.

 • Weight does not change after weeks of effort.

-• Constant hunger despite careful measuring.
+• Hunger remains constant despite careful measuring.

 • Your veterinarian recommends a targeted formula.

-Special notes by size and age
+Special Notes by Size and Age

-Toy and small breeds
+Toy and Small Breeds

 Small stomachs require careful measuring.
 Avoid long gaps between meals.
-Use three smaller feedings if needed.
-Monitor closely for signs of low blood sugar after activity.
+Three smaller feedings may help some tiny dogs.

-Large and giant breeds
+Large and Giant Breeds

 Extra weight strains large joints.
-Use grass, trails, or swimming for gentle impact.
-Avoid sports with repeated jumping.
-Support harnesses may help on long walks or hills.
+Use grass, trails, or swimming for gentle exercise.
+Avoid repeated jumping.

 Seniors